-Medical detoxification, or medical detox, is an essential first step in recovery from drug or alcohol addiction.
-Since alcohol withdrawal is life-threatening when severe, medical alcohol detox is an absolute necessity.
-Medical drug detox is indicated for all individuals who have shown signs of physical and psychological dependence on a substance.
+Medical detoxification, or medical detox, is an essential first step in drug or alcohol addiction recovery.
+Since alcohol withdrawal is life-threatening when severe, medical alcohol detox is necessary.
+Medical drug detox is indicated for those with physical and psychological signs of substance dependence.

-If you believe that you have a problem with drug or alcohol use, a medical detox program can help you secure a healthier future.
-The Recovery Village’s medical detox program provides a foundation upon which to build new and healthy habits.
-No matter where you choose to initiate your recovery path, learning about the characteristics of detoxification programs allows you to find the program that best fits your needs.
+If you believe you have a drug or alcohol use problem, a medical detox program can help you secure a healthier future.
+The Recovery Village’s medical detox program provides a foundation for building new and healthy habits.
+Wherever you initiate your recovery, learning the characteristics of detoxification programs allows you to find the program that best fits your needs.

 What Is Medical Detox?